 But it was because of Mussolini, who drew heavily on the symbol to promote his Fascist revival of ancient Rome, that the fasces is so universally known – not for the power of its image but for the connotations of its name.

 The Globe (Globus)

 Another Roman symbol that has become part of our daily symbolic life is the globe.
-Held by the god of gods, Jupiter, as a symbol of his universal dominion, the globe featured on many coins and statues throughout the Roman Empire.
+Held by the god of gods, Jupiter, as a symbol of his universal dominion, the globe manifests itself on many coins and statues throughout the Roman Empire.
 Sometimes portrayed under foot or in the emperor’s hand, it symbolised Roman dominion over all the territory they had conquered.